Extinction(s)

 Extinction(s) is the seventh studio album by American metalcore band Unearth, released on November 23, 2018, via Century Media.
-This is their first album to feature bassist Chris O'Toole and the last to feature rhythm guitarist Ken Susi.
+This is their first album to feature bassist Chris O'Toole.
+This album also the last album to feature rhythm guitarist Ken Susi and drummer Nick Pierce.

 Background and recording

 Initial information about the follow-up to Watchers of Rule surfaced in early 2018 when Daniel "DL" Laskiewicz, ex-guitarist of The Acacia Strain, revealed that he had been helping out with the new Unearth album by bouncing riff ideas with Unearth guitarists Buz McGrath and Ken Susi.
 In a February 2018 interview, McGrath stated that the band "got probably twenty songs written" for the new album.
 On March 16, 2018, the band officially signed worldwide deal with Century Media Records and revealed that recording of the new album would be started soon, scheduled for a tentative late summer or early fall 2018 release.

 On March 26, 2018, the band entered Graphic Nature Studio with Will Putney to begin recording their new album.
 Drums were recorded by Adam Dutkiewicz, guitarist of Killswitch Engage.
 Bass guitar, guitar solo and vocals were tracked at the Brick HitHouse, and strings and piano were done by Randy Slaugh.

+In an interview with New Noise Magazine, vocalist Trevor Phipps stated "There was a conscious effort on Extinction(s) to mix our original sound and energy with where we’ve come as players and songwriters, as well as try a few new things.
+The final product sounds different than anything we’ve ever done, but on most songs, you can still hear that it is Unearth."

+In 2023 Phipps revealed that the album was originally supposed to be a concept record noting "We got halfway there, but then I was pulled in different directions, because some were Ken songs, some were (second guitarist) Buz (McGrath) songs, some were songs they wrote together."